- Who Will Be There?

 With that said, please do remember that the Parent program is optional and should other obligations prohibit participation or you simply decide that the program is not for you, please understand that this certainly is a completely acceptable choice for you to make.

 If family members other than parents would like to attend, that is fine with us.
-There is a $10 fee for lunch for each parent and family member who participates.
 Keep in mind that there is no separate program for younger children or day care services provided.
-Boyfriends and girlfriends should not attend May Registration, as we do not have programming for people other than Class members and their parents.
+Boyfriends and girlfriends should not attend, as we do not have programming for people other than Class members and their parents.
 There will not be an opportunity for parents or other guests to accompany students throughout the registration process.

 International students and American students from overseas schools are encouraged to contact the Academic Affairs Office to make other arrangements for registration.